Changing your Club and Officer Information At Year End

 (A) Updating your club details on the New Zealand Club Finder

-As soon as your club has held its Annual Business Meeting (ABM) to elect their new Executive, you need to update up to three areas of the District Directory:
+As soon as your club has held its Annual Business Meeting (ABM) to elect their new Executive, and before the year ends on June 30, you need to update up to three areas of the District Directory:

-- Officer names and contact details (for President, VP Education and VP Membership)
+- Officer names (for President, VP Education and Secretary) for Pathways Base Camp Managers

 To sign on to the Club Finder, you will need your membership number and the email address you gave TI.
-Please refer to the video links for an overview of this process.
+Please refer to the video resources page for an overview of this process.
 Any current club officer can make these changes.
 For help, there are two points of contact:

 - For questions about logging in, please ask email@example.com, putting "Club Finder Login" plus your club name and number in the subject of the email.

 - For all other inquiries, please ask your Area Director first.
-You will be able to find those appointed for the next year by using a 2016/2017 version of the "People Finder" in the Members' Menu.
+You will be able to find those appointed for the next year by using a 2019/2020 version of the District Directory in the Members' Menu.

 Don't forget to update your club information on the World Headquarters website as well from the next set of instructions.